-Members of the Committee of Grants and Loan observed that funds for initiating small research projects were not readily available in most medical centers or training areas.
-Therefore, at the Atlanta Meeting, November 1969, the Council established the SMA Research Project Fund.
+Members of the Committee on Grants and Loans observed that funds for initiating small research projects were not readily available in most medical centers or training areas.
+Therefore, at the Annual Meeting, November 1969, the Council established the SMA Research Project Fund.
 This Fund originally consisted of \$6,000 annually from which grants could be made to those participating in investigative projects.
-Due to the large number of applications received for grants from this Fund during the first year of operation, the Committee of Grants and Loans recommended to the Council at the Dallas Meeting, November 1970, that the amount of grants be increased to \$20,000 annually (July 1-June 30).
-This Fund is under the direction of the Committee of Grants and Loans.
+Due to the large number of applications received for grants from this Fund during the first year of operation, the Committee on Grants and Loans recommended to the Council at the Dallas Meeting, November 1970, that the amount of grants be increased to \$20,000 annually (July 1-June 30).
+This Fund is under the direction of the Committee on Grants and Loans.